the-teachingRSE-project/competencies/competencies.md

 but also handling project governance and scalable decision-making processes.
 This gap can be filled by people who invest in the (\gls{PM}), (\gls{USERS}), and (\gls{TEAM}) skills, as exemplified in @subsec:examplecareer.
-Building a community around a research project is an important building block in building sustainable software [@Segal2009], so these RSEs play an important role, even if they do not necessarily touch much of the code themselves.
+Building a community around a research project is an important building block for sustainable software [@Segal2009], so these RSEs play an important role, even if they do not necessarily touch much of the code themselves.

 #### Teaching RSEs